Fluke 101 -True Review [After 30 Days Use]

 For its size, the dial selector is quite amazing.
 It does not threaten to come out of place and at the same time, the movement is solid and smooth enough to be operated by one hand.
 As far as the markings are concerned, one thing that caught my eye is that the stations are not clustered which makes it impossible to dial the wrong setting.

 The back side of the multimeter is mostly flat with the exception of the battery compartment.
 This is separate and you won’t have to take off the whole back face to access the batteries which indeed does make battery replacement a walk in the park.
 You’ll simply have to pop open the battery compartment similarly to what you’d do when using a TV remote.

 The multimeter is designed to use up as little space as possible hence you won’t be getting any kickstand at the back.
 Not to worry however if you’d like to use the multimeter hands-free- you can purchase a magnetic stand separately from fluke.

 Told you there's more to it than just a compact design!
-As much as it will easily fit in the palm of your hand, the Fluke 101 does have a rugged touch added to it.
+As much as it will easily fit in the palm of your hand, This multimeter does have a rugged touch added to it.
 Considering you may be carrying around this multimeter quite a lot, the rugged design will ensure that you get to use the multimeter for years.

 The dimensions and weight:

 Yes, it’s small enough to be easily pocketed but what exactly are its measurements?
-The fluke 1010 is one of the smallest and most convenient multimeters in its class since it only measures 8.1 x 4.4 x 2.3 inches.
+This is one of the smallest and most convenient multimeters in its class since it only measures 8.1 x 4.4 x 2.3 inches.
 It weighs only 10 ounces which are approximately 160 grams.